firestuff/architype/README.md

 new node line below the current line, while uppercase `N` (`shift` + `n`) creates a new node line above the current line.

 Limited vi key mappings are supported.
-Keys behavior is expected to match user expectation across contexts in the UI.
+Key behavior is expected to match user expectation across contexts in the UI.

 #### Navigation